peanball/teams-swiftbar/README.md

 ## Prerequisites

-1. SwiftBar.
+1. SwiftBar 1.4.4.
 This will likely also work with XBar but I have not tried.
-2. `icalBuddy`.
-    Usually this can be installed via `brew install ical-buddy`, but the version there is not working correctly in SwiftBar.
+2. `icalBuddy`, can be installed via `brew install ical-buddy`.
-    See below in Troubleshooting.

 ## Troubleshooting

-* SwiftBar needs to have Calendar permissions.
-The current version 1.4.3 (and 1.4.4 beta) were not asking for permission.
-Version 1.2.1 did ask for permission.
-* The version currently (2022-05-25) installed via Homebrew has a bug that will not ask for Calendar access and will not show any results.
-A pre-built version [in the KeyboardMaestro Forum](https://forum.keyboardmaestro.com/t/icalbuddy-doesnt-work-within-keyboard-maestro-mojave-calendar-permissions/15446/6) works fine.
-Install at your own risk.
-There is hope that the upstream maintainer of the Homebrew release will include the patch soon and I can remove this section.
+* issues in `icalBuddy` via Homebrew have been resolved.
+No known issues.